marksidell/tlscerts/README.md

 encrypted with a KMS key.
-It is assumed that you have created the bucket and key, and have configured a key policy that grants IAM users or roles the necessary rights to encrypt and decrypt object stored in the bucket.
+It is assumed that you have created the bucket and key, and have configured a key policy that grants IAM users or roles the necessary rights to encrypt and decrypt objects stored in the bucket.

 Certificate validation is done using the dns-01 method, in which challenge responses are stored as DNS TXT records.